peat moss

 Piaranthus geminatus

-... compost and will then root from the underside of the stems.
+... the stems.
 It can also be increased from seeds sowing in spring in moist, sandy peat moss.
-Potting medium: Since roots are quite shallow, use a cactus mix or add extra perlite or pumice to regular soil potting soil.
-A gritty, very free-draining compost is suitable, and clay pots help the plants to dry ...
+Potting medium: Since roots are quite shallow, use a cactus mix or add extra perlite ...

 cactus-art.biz